 Improve your employee engagement in less than two minutes

 Education pairs perfectly with the less formal learning mentees are already doing with mentors.
 This is especially true for your technical talent, like developers, who need to be continually learning to keep your product and website secure, efficient, and up-to-date.

 A 2018 learning report found that this combination is critical for the success of your development team: “L&D managers [should] adopt a blended learning strategy which combines reading with private, dedicated training courses, along with outlets for peer-to-peer mentoring and coaching (e.g., internal company meetups).”

 To support all other mentor relationships as well, make education an integral part of the process.
 Bring in speakers, allow for educational mentor-mentee outings, or use an LMS to facilitate self-paced learning in the office.

-If you’re not sure where to start, poll employees using a free app or Google Forms.
+If you’re not sure where to start, poll employees using survey software.
 When employees choose how they learn, they’re more empowered to take advantage of the opportunity and retain the information.